 Dissertation Title: Stylistic Illusions in Campanian Wall Painting

 Even though she earned her BA in Greek Language and Literature from the University of Helsinki in 2010, Elina's interests started shifting towards Classical Archaeology during her year at the University of Edinburgh in 2007-2008.
-Since that time, she has slowly worked her way up the timeline and the Mediterranean from Neolithic Cyprus to Hellenistic Thessaly with a fair few stops along the way.
-Most recently, she has worked at Kastro Kallithea.
-She wishes to continue her way north: her current interests lie in the Argeads prior to Philip II and their interactions with areas adjacent to their kingdom.
-Other interests of hers include ethnic identity and history, which is why she also wishes to compare the archaeological record with written sources.
-At Michigan, she intends to bulk up on her archaeological theory and earn an MA in Anthropology.
+Since that time, she has slowly worked her way up the timeline and the Mediterranean from Neolithic Cyprus to Hellenistic Thrace with a fair few stops along the way.
+Most recently, she has worked at Kastro Kallithea (University of Alberta) and the Molyvoti peninsula (Princeton University).
+Her current main interests revolve around the mortuary record and identities in and around the Argead kingdom before Alexander the Great.
+She is also interested in archaeological theory, and is working on an MA in Anthropology in addition to her PhD.
 Her past employers include the National Museum of Finland and The Finnish Institute at Athens.
-She has written for the publication for the Association for Classical Philology in Finland and continues to write reviews for Arctos, the Finnish journal for Classical philology.
-She has received a Fulbright fellowship for 2011-2012.
+She has written for the publication of the Association for Classical Philology in Finland and continues to write reviews for Arctos, the Finnish journal for Classical philology.
+She received a Fulbright fellowship for 2011-2012..

 Troy earned his BA in Classical Languages from Carleton College in 2011, spending the fall of 2009 at the Intercollegiate Center for Classical Studies in Rome.
 His primary research deals with the archaeology of non-elites in the Ancient World.
 Specifically, he is interested in the effects wide ranging external factors had upon peasants during the Roman Republic.
 Other interests include the archaeology of Roman economies, zooarchaeology, and field survey methodology.
 Troy has excavated at Kenchreai in Greece (2009) and with the Gabii Project (2010-2012) near Rome, Italy, where he currently serves as a member of the field staff.